 - Expanded lobby space and repositioned theater entrances

-We invite you to support the See it Through capital campaign and help make the new Leach Center for the Performing Arts a reality.
+We invite you to support the See it Through capital campaign and help fund the new Leach Center for the Performing Arts.